backdrop-contrib/bueditor/README.txt

 - EDITOR TEMP DIRECTORY
-After starting to use the editor, you might notice that an extra folder named as temp in editor directory is created.
+After starting to use the editor, you might notice that an extra folder named as bueditor in system file directory is created.
 This directory is used to store javascript files that contain buttons of your editors.
 Including them in a file instead of including them inline, allows browser caching and reduces page load time.
 Since buttons may have php code that makes them change dynamically, md5 is used to track the changes in buttons script.
 If there is a matching file in the folder, it is loaded.
 Otherwise, a new file is created and loaded.
 If file loading fails, buttons are included as inline script.